 Shin Woong-jae(신웅재), a New York based photojournalist, was born in Seoul, South Korea.
 He majored Linguistics and also studied Semiotics in Korea University.

 Upon humanities foundation, he started his career in marketing and brand strategy fields.
 After ten years of distinguished career, however, he decided to devote himself exclusively to the world of photography being inspired by W. Eugene Smith, Werner Bischof and Joseph Koudelka.
-He has since embarked on a global journey, enriching his vision and commitment as a photojournalist through the cultures he encounters and the lessons of his mentors.
+He has since embarked on a journey, enriching his vision and commitment as a photojournalist through the cultures he encounters and the lessons of his mentors.

 He graduated from School of the International Center of Photography in New York, and he was awarded the ICP’s Director Fellowship during his studies in Documentary and Photojournalism course in 2012.